processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 # Contributing to p5.js website internationalization (i18n)

-If you want to contribute with p5.js website translations you are in the right place.
-The translation of the p5.js website to languages other than English is part of its internationalization -abbreviated [*i18n*](https://en.wikipedia.org/wiki/Internationalization_and_localization)- process.
-You can improve content that has been already translated -at the reference, examples or other pages within the website- as well as start a new language translation.
+If you want to contribute with p5.js website translations, you are in the right place.
+The translation of the p5.js website to languages other than English is part of its internationalization - abbreviated [*i18n*](https://en.wikipedia.org/wiki/Internationalization_and_localization) - process.
+You can improve content that has been already translated - at the reference, examples or other pages within the website - as well as start a new language translation.

 ## Table of Contents